Extraordinary Stories of Ordinary Life

 Studs Terkel

-In 1974, oral historian Studs Terkel published a book with an unwieldy title: “Working: People talk about what they do all day and how they feel about what they do.”
+50 years ago, in 1974, oral historian Studs Terkel published a book with an unwieldy title: “Working: People talk about what they do all day and how they feel about what they do.”
 This collective portrait of America was based on more than a hundred interviews Studs did around the country.
 And after “Working” came out, something surprising happened.
 It became a bestseller.
 It even inspired a Broadway musical.
 Something about ordinary people talking about their daily lives, struck a cord.
 Studs recorded all of his interviews on a reel-to-reel tape recorder, but after the book came out the tapes were packed away in boxes and few have ever been heard.
-Here we present a special, one hour episode of our series The Working Tapes of Studs Terkel.
+In 2015, we and Jane Saks of Project& got access to the tape.
+We tracked down some of the people Terkel interviewed and created a series called Working, Then and Now.
+50 years later, it’s interesting to hear how much some jobs have changed — or disappeared entirely.
+This week on the podcast, we present an hour-long special of the series: Working, Then and Now.

 The Working Tapes of Studs Terkel is a co-production of Radio Diaries and Project&.
 This series is a part of the larger initiative Working in America, which has an exhibit featuring images from Pulitzer Prize-winning photographer Lynsey Addario traveling the country right now.